COVESA/vehicle-edge/setup/general/hal-interface-adapter/README.md

       "pathConfig": {
         "separator": ".",                                   // Separators, which are used for different hierarchical layers in VSS paths
         "replacer": {
-          ".": "$"                                          // Which characters have to be replaced (from left to right) to derive IoTea compatible type and feature from VSS paths
+          ".": "$"                                          // Which characters have to be replaced (from left to right) to derive IoT Event Analytics compatible type and feature from VSS paths
-                                                            // Also used to transform given type and feature from IoTea into VSS paths to check whether mappings are present in mapping.json
+                                                            // Also used to transform given type and feature from IoT Event Analytics into VSS paths to check whether mappings are present in mapping.json
         }
       }
     },